Call for Papers

 - Construction and fabrication of material culture

-- Experimental archeology and living history perspectives on material culture
+- Craft, trade, experimental archeology, or living history perspectives on material culture

 - Art and representations of material culture in military contexts

-This conference will be held online, using Zoom Webinars, the weekend of January 22 & 23, 2022.
+This conference will be held online, using Zoom Webinars, on Saturday, January 21, 2023.
 Sessions are 30 minutes in length followed by 10 minutes for audience questions.
 Traditional illustrated papers, combined with live or recorded videos of trade practice or object analysis will all be accepted for consideration.
 Fort Ticonderoga may provide speakers with an honorarium.
-Please submit a 300 word abstract and CV by email by May 15, 2021 to Richard M. Strum, Director of Academic Programs: email@example.com
+Please submit a 300 word abstract and CV by email by July 1, 2023 to Richard M. Strum, Director of Academic Programs: email@example.com